onema/kt-robots/README.md

 </details>
 </details>

-## Level 2: Create an Attack Strategy
+## Level 2: Select Robot Build and Create an Attack Strategy
 ![attack](images/man-shooting-gun.png)

 <details>
 <summary>Develop your attack strategy</summary>

+### Selecting your Robot Build

+Each robot has `8` build points.
+You can spend your points in the following equipment:
+- Armor
+- Engine
+- Radar
+- Missile

+To customize your robot build, open the `BringYourOwnRobot` function and update the values in the `LambdaRobotBuild` method.
+For additional details on the different equipment types see the [Robot Build](#robot-build) section in the [Programming Reference](#programming-reference).

+> **NOTE:**
+>
+> If you go over the allotted number of points, your robot will be immediately disqualified

+### Develop (or Copy) an Attack Strategy
 Now that you have deployed all the robots to your account add the ARN of the `TargetRobot` multiple times to the KT-Robots server to create targets.

-Now update the behavior of `BringYourOwnRobot` to shoot down the target robots.
+Update the behavior of `BringYourOwnRobot` to shoot down the target robots.

 ### Use Luck - YosemiteSam
 For example, you can use luck, like `YosemiteSam`, which shoots in random directions.